 I was impressed by these biscuits partly because it was so easy yet so tasty and partly because all those years of making cookies with oats, nuts, fried fruit, coconut and all that suddenly seemed hmm…’vain’, a bit pointless; well not entirely though.
 So the lesson is once again “Simplicity is the best recipe”.

 I love ginger and cinnamon flavour, which is funny because I used to hate it.
 That shows how people’s taste changes as they get older.
 On my biscuits, I sprinkled ground ginger instead of icing sugar.
-I love ginger or cinnamon so much!
 Vanilla has lost its appeal on me a bit and I get more and more inclined to sour, bitter and pungent flavours.
-Is it normal? or is my personality changing?
+Is it normal?
+Or is my personality changing?
 I don’t know but what I know is that changes are better than stagnation.
-I never cease to change and grow untill I feel comfortable in my own skin.
+I never cease to change and grow until I feel comfortable in my own skin.

 And it’s only another beginning.
 For the recipe, please visit this informative and entertaining blog, Frugal Feeding, and get inspired.
 Christmas Spiced Biscuits